About The Eagle ILF Program

 The Bald Eagle And Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell mitigation credits for Bald Eagles and Golden Eagles.
-The instrument was signed on October 9th, 2018 and is the only mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.
+The instrument was originally signed in 2018 and is the only mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.

 The objective of the Eagle ILF Program is to provide a program to offset eagle take with power pole retrofitting as mitigation specified in permits and other authorizations by the USFWS primarily through the Bald and Golden Eagle Protection Act (16 U.S.C.
 668–668d) by:

 - Providing technically advanced, standardized, and repeatable retrofitting measures for certain existing hazardous poles across USFWS Eagle Management Units.